MicrosoftDocs/sdk-api/sdk-api-src/content/dcomp/nf-dcomp-idcompositionskewtransform-setanglex(idcompositionanimation).md

 ## -description

-Changes the value of the AngleX property of a 2D skew transform.
+Animates the value of the AngleX property of a 2D skew transform.
 The AngleX property specifies the skew angle along the x-axis.

 ## -parameters